near/NEPs/text/0000-walletapi.md

 - `walletUrl` is a base wallet URL that can be specified when creating wallet connection using nearlib.
 - `transactions` comma-separatted list of base64-encoded [`Transaction` objects](https://github.com/near/near-api-js/blob/db51150b98f3e55c2893a410ad8e2379c10d8b73/src/transaction.ts#L83) serialized using [Borsh](https://borsh.io).
 - `callbackUrl` callback URL provided by app that gets opened by wallet after flow completion.
-- `send` optional, `true` if wallet should send transaction after signing (wallet not required to support this)

 ### Callback URL